deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "Lads."

 Everyone looked at Murray.
-Murray was like that – you could completely forget he was there until he opened his mouth, and softly Scottish though his speech might have been, everyone shut up and listened.
+Murray was like that---you could completely forget he was there until he opened his mouth, and softly Scottish though his speech might have been, everyone shut up and listened.
 Never mind that he was the smallest of the SOR's enlisted men, he commanded attention whenever he chose to.

 "...Let's just watch the movie."

 Everyone paused, then settled a bit.
 There was a round of nods and murmured agreements, and the guys all sat back down on the couch.

 Baseball was left standing.
-"Uh... hey, lemme in there..." he ventured
+"Uh...hey, lemme in there..." he ventured

 "Couch is full, John."
 Firth told him, not looking at him.